Centella asiatica: Ecology

-Centella asiatica is indigenous to the Indian subcontinent (including Sri Lanka), Southeast Asia, parts of Australia, and wetland regions of the Southeastern US.
+Centella grows in temperate and tropical swampy areas in many regions of the world.
+C. asiatica is indigenous to the Indian subcontinent (including Sri Lanka), Southeast Asia, parts of Australia, and wetland regions of the Southeastern US.
 Because the plant is aquatic, it is especially sensitive to biological and chemical pollutants in the water, which may be absorbed into the plant.
 It can be cultivated in drier soils, including sandy loam, as long as they are watered regularly enough (such as in a home garden arrangement).